A dormant, overmassive black hole in the early Universe: Methods

 \subsection{Data description and reduction}

-All data used herein has been obtained from the JADES survey, the full description of which is available in \cite{JADES_desc}.
-Here we make use of data from the Medium/HST in GOODS-N tier, which consists of a single Near Infrared Spectrograph (NIRSpec) spectrum in prism and R1000 gratings.
+All data used herein has been obtained from the JADES survey, the full description of which is available in \citesup{JADES_desc}.
+The spectroscopic survey consists of several tiers, characterized by their depth, 'Medium' or 'Deep', photometry from which targets were selected, HST or JWST, and the observed field - GOODS-S or GOODS-N. Here we make use of data from the Medium/HST in GOODS-N tier, which consists of a single Near Infrared Spectrograph (NIRSpec) spectrum in prism and R1000 gratings.
 We also make use of the accompanying Near Infrared Camera (NIRCam) wide-band imaging data.